jvalue/jayvee/rfc/0008-builtin-blocktypes/README.md

 ## Drawbacks

-- Adds valuetype keywords for properties, but these types cannot be assigned to table columns
+- Adds valuetype keywords for properties, but these types cannot be assigned to table columns (e.g. `regex`)

 ## Alternatives